zenaton/rfcs/new-syntax.md

 Wait for an event, up to a date time
 `Wait:event($eventName)->until($date);`

-Note: $duration and $date are used as for delayed tasks.
+Note: `$duration` and `$date` are the same as used for delayed tasks.

 #### Commands in workflow

-All acting syntax should be working inside a workflow.
-It implies that, inside a workflow, we should manage acting idempotency.
+All commands syntax should be working inside a workflow.
+It implies that, inside a workflow, we should manage command idempotency.